 It is our policy that no single individual or committee determines who can or cannot perform at the Fringe.

 Constituted in 1958 to formalise the presence of more and more performers who came to Edinburgh despite not being included in the programme of the Edinburgh International Festival, upon its creation, the Society took on the role of providing information to artists, publishing the Fringe Programme and creating a central box office.
 In 1969 the Society was incorporated as a limited company and its constitution published.

 Unlike many other festivals our constitution celebrates the fact that the Society shall do no vetting of the Fringe programme.
 That means we have no artistic director and that the programme is shaped by the very initiative and vision of performers willing to showcase their work here.

-Following the 2015 Annual General Meeting of the Edinburgh Festival Fringe Society Harry Gooch, Matt Panesh and Luke Meredith have been elected to the Board.
-They will each serve a four year term.
-Click here for details on the outcome of the 2015 Board Elections.
+Following the 2017 Annual General Meeting of the Edinburgh Festival Fringe Society, Sharon Burgess, Susan Morrison and Richard Wiseman have been elected to the Board of Directors.
+They will each serve a four-year term.
+Click here for full details on the outcome of the 2017 Board Elections.
 For a full breakdown of results, Fringe Society members can log into the Fringe Society members area.